Svampis/EM-Imagenet/README.md

 ```
 python3 main.py
 ```
-on a machine with matplotlib installed via
+on a machine (or virtual environment) with matplotlib installed via
 ```
 pip3 install matplotlib
 ```